Skip to main content

 Client IDClient ID for the Oleria OAuth JWT application in ServiceNowabc12345d6789d0123f456g78hi9jk012

-Key IDKey ID or Key IDentifier that maps the Oleria OAuth JWT APPLICATION to the Oleria public keya1234567b901c2345d6e7890fgh12ij3
+Key IDKey ID that maps the Oleria OAuth JWT application to the Oleria public keya1234567b901c2345d6e7890fgh12ij3

 FieldValueExample

-Assignment Group IDsys_id for the group that will be assigned to the created tickets in ServiceNowa1bcdef2345g67890hi12j345klm67n8
+Assignment Group IDsys_id for the group that will be assigned to the created ticketsa1bcdef2345g67890hi12j345klm67n8

-2. The **Ticketing system **page will show the configured ticket system only.
+A confirmation message will appear.
+The Ticketing system page will show the configured ticketing system.

-Created Ticket
+Created ticket

 A ticket created for a risk from Risk Monitoring will contain the following default field values: